 Colorful and full of healthy crunchy veggies the flavors really satisfy!
 Pour the dressing over top and start mixing.
 The more you mix, the better it will taste!

-I hope you enjoy these fresh, flavorful Bahn Mi Noodle Bowls!
+I hope you enjoy these fresh, flavorful Banh Mi Noodle Bowls!

 - Prep Time: 30